The easiest way to check your admission status is to login to UAOnline. You will need the Login ID and PIN you created when you applied for admission.

 We cannot arrange off-campus housing for you.
 If on-campus housing is not available, or if you need to live off-campus for a compelling reason, you can try looking at the apartment rental or room rental listings on Craigslist, or you can check the Fairbanks Daily Newsminer rental listings.
 You can look for Fairbanks hostels and extended stay hotel rooms.
 Neither the University of Alaska Fairbanks nor UAF International Programs & Initiatives can guarantee the quality or safety of off-campus housing.
 You will need to carefully evaluate any prospective housing situation!

 You are allowed to work on-campus up to 20 hours per week while classes are in session.
-There is no hourly restriction for on-campus work during official vacation perios (summer and winter breaks).
+There is no hourly restriction for on-campus work during official vacation periods (summer and winter breaks).

 If you are enrolled in a UAF degree program and are in F-1 status, you should talk with the Immigration Compliance staff.
 We will also need a copy of your job offer.
 After you have been enrolled for one full academic year, you are eligible for off-campus employment in your field of study.
 This is Optional Practical Training.
-You will apply to and received approval from the USCIS.
-The application processing time may take up to 3 months to receive approval.
+You are authorized up to one year of optional practical training per degree level.
+You will apply to and receive approval from the USCIS.
+The application processing time can take up to 3 months or longer to receive approval.
 You will need to provide additional information to our office before the application is submitted to USCIS.

 If you are a visiting student in J-1 status, you need to contact the Study Away Advisor and provide a copy of your job offer letter.